alemuro/aleix.cloud/content/about-me.md

 ## Experience 📰

+#### (2020 to current) —    Cloud Site Reliability Engineer at <a href="https://capside.com" target="_blank">Capside | NTT</a>

-#### (2019 to current) —	Junior Site Reliability Engineer at <a href="https://n26.com" target="_blank">N26</a>
+#### (Q2/2019 to 2020) —	Site Reliability Engineer at <a href="https://n26.com" target="_blank">N26</a>

-#### (2015 to 2019) —	Systems Engineer at <a href="https://shop.mango.com" target="_blank">mango.com</a>
+#### (2015 to Q2/2019) —	Systems Engineer at <a href="https://shop.mango.com" target="_blank">mango.com</a>

-I enjoy working in a small but funny team managing infrastructure regarding MANGO e-commerce site.
+I enjoyed working in a small but funny team managing infrastructure regarding MANGO e-commerce site.
 We work with cloud technologies, CDN's, containers, and so on.
 We enjoy so much creating scripts/templates that automatize things and make our live easier.

 #### (2014 to 2015) — Systems Engineer intern at <a href="https://mat.upc.edu/ca" target="_blank">MA1/UPC</a>

-Here I managed a small on-premise datacenter.
+I managed a very small on-premise datacenter.
 In this job it was the first time I made a setup for a production server!

 #### (2013 to 2014) — Systems Engineer intern at <a href="http://dafib.upc.edu/" target="_blank">DAFIB/UPC</a>